northbright/xls2csv/README.md

 #### Features
 * Specify sheet by given sheet ID.
+* Convert CSV in the same way as Excel's "Save as CSV".
+  * Use ',' as separator.
+  * No "" for string.
   * Keep data if rowspan > 1(original xls2csv.c will stop and return).

 #### Build
 * Run `./build.sh` to get `./src/xls2csv`.